Best AI Models for Language Translation - May 2026

 | Microsoft Translator | $10 | 110+ languages |

-LLMs are clearly cheaper per character than specialized NMT APIs for equivalent quality tiers.
-The tradeoff is throughput - specialized NMT systems run far faster at high volume.
-For a full breakdown of LLM API costs across all categories, see our LLM API pricing comparison.
+LLMs are cheaper per character than specialized NMT APIs at the same quality tier.
+The tradeoff is throughput - specialized NMT systems are faster at high volume.
+For a full breakdown of LLM API costs, see the LLM API pricing comparison.

 Methodology